Chronic Limb Ischaemia

 - Acute limb ischaemia

-- By definition, is less than 14 days duration and patients often present within hours.
+- Clinical features that are less than 14 days duration, often presenting within hours.

 The diagnosis of chronic limb ischaemia is clinical.
-The ankle-brachial pressure index (ABPI) is used to confirm the diagnosis and quantify severity of chronic limb ischaemia:
+The ankle-brachial pressure index (ABPI, Fig. 2) is used to confirm the diagnosis and quantify severity of chronic limb ischaemia:

 Any ABPI value >1.2 should be interpreted with caution, as calcification and hardening of the arteries may cause a falsely high ABPI.

 Any critical limb ischaemia should be investigated initially with a Doppler ultrasound, used to assess the severity and anatomical location of any occlusion.
-Further imaging can be achieved via CT angiography or magnetic resonance angiogram (MRA).
+Further imaging can be achieved via CT angiography or MR angiography (MRA).